 Finally, consider the locations (that is, zones, regions, on-premises data centers) of where you need to access the data.
 The locations of the compute farms that access your data influence your choice of filer solution because only some solutions allow hybrid on-premises and in-cloud access.

-Managed filer solutions
+Managed file storage solutions

-Filestore is Google's fully managed Network Attached Storage (NAS) solution.
+Filestore is Google's fully managed NAS solution.

 You can easily mount Filestore file shares on Compute Engine VMs.
 Filestore is also tightly integrated with Google Kubernetes Engine so your containers can reference the same shared data.